sgreben/flagvar/README.md

 - The original argument string is stored in `.Text` for singular types and in `.Texts` for plural types
 - -Set types (`EnumSet`, `StringSet`) de-duplicate provided values.
 - -CSV types (`IntsCSV`, `EnumsCSV`) accept comma-separated values and accumulate values across flag instances if their `.Accumulate` field is set to `true`.
+- Most types implement `interface{ Help() string }`, which produces a string suitable for inclusion in a help message.

 ## Types